ReubenCa/Ant-Colony-Optimization-Visualiser/README.md

-A quite Quick and Dirty implementation of some variants of ACO Algorithms for me to use as a demonstration during a talk.
+A quite Quick and Dirty implementation of some variants of ACO Algorithms for me to use as a demonstration during [my (award winning) talk](https://www.youtube.com/watch?v=Vt_uYWdSfSE).
 Intended to just be ran inside the Unity Editor.